khalidlaaouissi/ssl-certy/README.md

 ## Usage

-1. Install the required dependencies mentioned in the "Requirements" section.
+1. Install the required dependencies mentioned in the "Requirements" section by "pip install -r requirements.txt" .
 2. Run the Python script: `python ssl-certy.py`.
 3. The main window of the application will open, displaying the options to verify and generate SSL certificates.
 4. Click on the "Verify SSL Certificate" button to verify a certificate.